Post-Capitalist Utopia/Dystopia Project

 This certainly seems plausible and I’ve read a host of thinkers echoing similar sentiments.
 But I’ll argue this whole line of thinking is wrong.
 I know that living through the current political administration often feels like we are stuck in a dystopian movie from the 1980s.
 Nevertheless, at the margins people are in fact dreaming of alternatives to capitalism.
 Some better and some worse.

 In a series of posts on this blog, I’ve been begun by charting the dystopian present.
-But I’m imagining a short book project (hopefully originating in blog form) which then goes on to look at the various post-capitalist utopias on offer (everything from Banks’ culture novels to accelerationism to David Schweickart’s “After Capitalism”), and evaluated the kind of futures they construct.
+But I’m imagining a short book project (hopefully originating in this series of blog posts) which then goes on to look at the various post-capitalist utopias on offer focusing on both science fiction novels as well as post-capitalist economic/political theory (e.g. everything from Banks’ Culture novels to accelerationism to David Schweickart’s “After Capitalism”), and evaluating the kind of futures they construct.

 - The Stubborn Persistence of Post-Capitalist Utopia–Introduction: Post-Apocalyptic Capitalism